 Who’s crazy now?

 As I write, I’m 43 with a net worth approaching $15M and I work when, where, and on what I choose (I know I interchangeably write in the first person; we both know YOU and I are one and the same).
 These days I see you spending much of your time with your kids and wife, leaving very little time for work.
 Just the way you designed it.
 Oops!
 I spilled the beans, didn’t I?
 The cat’s out of the bag now.
-Yes, you enthusiastically chose to have a second child (it happened during your Italy trip after the Coronavirus pandemic had passed).
+Yes, you enthusiastically chose to have a second child.
 But that is all I can say about this for now.